King Crimson: 1967–1968: Giles, Giles and Fripp

-1968–1970: Original lineup and In the Court of the Crimson King
+1968–1969: Original line-up and In the Court of the Crimson King

-The first incarnation of King Crimson—Fripp, Michael Giles, Lake, McDonald and Sinfield—was formed on 30 November 1968 with rehearsals beginning on 13 January 1969.
+The first incarnation of King Crimson—Fripp, Michael Giles, Lake, McDonald, and Sinfield—was formed on 30 November 1968 with rehearsals beginning on 13 January 1969.
 Sinfield coined the band's name in "a moment of pressured panic".
 Sinfield had already used the term "crimson king" in a set of lyrics before his involvement with Giles, Giles and Fripp.
 Sinfield insisted that the name did not refer to Beelzebub, prince of demons, and that a "crimson king" was any ruler during whose reign there were "societal rumblings" and "sort of the dark forces of the world".
 According to Fripp, King Crimson is a synonym for Beelzebub, which is an anglicised form of the Arabic phrase "B'il Sabab", meaning "the man with an aim", to which he related.

 At this early point, McDonald was the primary composer, with vital contributions from Fripp and Lake, while Sinfield wrote all the lyrics on his own, and also designed and operated the band's unique stage lighting, being credited with "words and illumination" on the album sleeve.
 Inspired by the Moody Blues, McDonald suggested the group purchase a Mellotron keyboard, and this became a key component of the early Crimson sound.
 Sinfield described the original Crimson thus: "If it sounded at all popular, it was out.
 So it had to be complicated, it had to be more expansive chords, it had to have strange influences.
 If it sounded, like, too simple, we'd make it more complicated, we'd play it in 7/8 or 5/8, just to show off".

-King Crimson's first live performance was at the Speakeasy Club in London on 9 April 1969 (with Yes guitarist Peter Banks among the audience).
+King Crimson's first live performance was at the Speakeasy Club in London on 9 April 1969 (with Yes guitarist Peter Banks and David Bowie among the audience).
 Their big breakthrough came on 5 July 1969 by playing as a support act at the Rolling Stones' free concert in Hyde Park, London, before an estimated 500,000 people.